liovic/react-state-basis/README.md

 Every state transition is intercepted.
 Basis groups updates occurring within a **16ms window** into a single "System Tick."
 Each state variable is mapped to a vector in $\mathbb{R}^{50}$.
 *   `1` = State transition occurred in this tick.
 *   `0` = State remained stagnant.

+React-State-Basis does not compare state values.
+It analyzes the timing and synchronization of updates, treating each state variable as a discrete activation signal over time.

 ### 3. The Analysis Layer (The Heuristic)
 In pure Linear Algebra, proving linear independence for $N$ variables requires solving the system $a_1v_1 + \dots + a_nv_n = 0$.
 Using algorithms like Gaussian elimination or SVD to determine the **Rank** of the state matrix has a computational complexity of $O(N^3)$.
 Running this in a browser runtime for every state update would be prohibitively expensive.